mwshinn/PyDDM/doc/faqs.rst

-The analytical solver requires that Drift and Noise do not depend on time or particle position, and that the initial position is fixed at zero (ICPointSourceCenter).
-Additionally, they require either Bounds which do not depend on time, or alternatively linearly collapsing bounds using BoundCollapsingLinear.
+The analytical solver requires that Drift and Noise do not depend on time or particle position, and that the initial position is fixed at zero (:class:`.ICPointSourceCenter`).
+Additionally, they require either Bounds which do not depend on time, or alternatively linearly collapsing bounds using :class:`.BoundCollapsingLinear`.
 (Parameterized linearly collapsing bounds are not currently supported.)

 The Crank-Nicolson solver requires that Bounds do not depend on time,